LevelUpMarketers/sp-directory/DEV_DIARY.md

 1. 2025-08-11: Initial commit with plugin boilerplate structure, documentation, and placeholder features.
 2. 2025-08-12: Added content logging table, logger class, and admin tab for generated pages/posts.
-3. 2025-08-12: Converted Main Entity admin page to use tabs for creating and editing entries.
+3. 2025-08-12: Converted Directory Listing admin page to use tabs for creating and editing entries.
 4. 2025-08-12: Moved top message center beneath navigation tabs on admin pages.
 5. 2025-08-12: Split Settings into General and Style tabs and promoted Settings and Logs to top-level menus.
-6. 2025-08-12: Expanded Main Entity schema with placeholder fields and added responsive, tooltip-enabled form layout.
+6. 2025-08-12: Expanded Directory Listing schema with placeholder fields and added responsive, tooltip-enabled form layout.
 7. 2025-08-12: Replaced demo fields with twenty Placeholder inputs, varied types, image selector, and synchronized database schema.
 8. 2025-08-12: Standardized field widths, implemented centralized hover tooltips, and added default options for Placeholder 14.
 9. 2025-08-12: Added custom admin font, ensured all dropdowns default to "Make a Selection...", and widened the image selector button.